shenwei356/seqkit/doc/docs/usage.md

 Flags:
-  -D, --allow-duplicated-patterns   output records multiple times when duplicated patterns are given -n, --by-name                     match by full name instead of just ID -s, --by-seq                      search subseq on seq, both positive and negative strand are
+  -D, --allow-duplicated-patterns   output records multiple times when duplicated patterns are given -n, --by-name                     match by full name instead of just ID -s, --by-seq                      search subseq on seq.
+Both positive and negative strand are searched
-                                    searched, and mismatch allowed using flag -m/--max-mismatch -c, --circular                    circular genome -C, --count                       just print a count of matching records. with the -v/--invert-match flag, count non-matching records
+                                    by default, you might use -P/--only-positive-strand.
+Mismatch allowed using flag -m/--max-mismatch -c, --circular                    circular genome -C, --count                       just print a count of matching records. with the -v/--invert-match flag, count non-matching records